 Different pests sometimes require different methods of control.
 Identifying your specific pest(s) helps us decide on which method would be best.
-Arrow Pest Service will help you indentify your pest problem.
+Arrow Pest Service will help you identify your pest problem.
 Here are some common pests found in the Florida Panhandle.

 Body Color: Dark Reddish-Brown